neumann-mlucas/advent_of_code_2022/README.md

-### ADVENT OF CODE 2020
+### ADVENT OF CODE 2022

-WIP: Solutions for advent of code 2022 written in Haskell.
+WIP: Solutions for advent of code 2022 written in Go.